Dimethyltryptamine: Entity encounters

 Strassman's experimental participants also note that some other entities can subjectively resemble creatures more like insects and aliens.
 As a result, Strassman writes these experiences among his experimental participants "also left me feeling confused and concerned about where the spirit molecule was leading us.
 It was at this point that I began to wonder if I was getting in over my head with this research."

-Hallucinations of strange creatures had been reported by Stephen Szara in a 1958 study in psychotic patients, in which he described how one of his subjects under the influence of DMT had experienced "strange creatures, dwarves or something" at the beginning of a DMT trip.
+Hallucinations of strange creatures had been reported by Stephen Szára in a 1958 study in psychotic patients, in which he described how one of his subjects under the influence of DMT had experienced "strange creatures, dwarves or something" at the beginning of a DMT trip.

 Other researchers of the entities seemingly encountered by DMT users describe them as "entities" or "beings" in humanoid as well as animal form, with descriptions of "little people" being common (non-human gnomes, elves, imps, etc.).
 Strassman and others have speculated that this form of hallucination may be the cause of alien abduction and extraterrestrial encounter experiences, which may occur through endogenously-occurring DMT.

 Likening them to descriptions of rattling and chattering auditory phenomena described in encounters with the Hayyoth in the Book of Ezekiel, Rick Strassman notes that participants in his studies, when reporting encounters with the alleged entities, have also described loud auditory hallucinations, such as one subject reporting typically "the elves laughing or talking at high volume, chattering, twittering".

+Researchers such as Robin Carhart-Harris and David E. Nichols among others believe that DMT entities are merely illusions and hallucinations.
+However, Andrew Gallimore believes that entity encounters are real and genuine interactions with other-dimensional beings.

+Neurocomputational models of entity encounters have been proposed, for instance by Carhart-Harris and colleagues.

-Near-death experience
+Near-death experiences

-A 2018 study found significant relationships between a DMT experience and a near-death experience (NDE).
+A 2018 study found significant relationships between DMT experiences and near-death experiences (NDE).
 A 2019 large-scale study pointed that ketamine, Salvia divinorum, and DMT (and other classical psychedelic substances) may be linked to NDEs due to the semantic similarity of reports associated with the use of psychoactive compounds and NDE narratives, but the study concluded that with the current data it is neither possible to corroborate nor refute the hypothesis that the release of an endogenous ketamine-like neuroprotective agent underlies NDE phenomenology.